mheap/nexmo-developer/_documentation/en/voice/voice-api/webhook-reference.md

 For more general information, check out our [webhooks guide](/concepts/guides/webhooks).

+## Signed Webhooks

+Signed webhooks are a way to verify that the request is coming from Vonage and its payload has not been tampered with during transit.
+Voice API, as well as [Messages](/messages/overview) and [Dispatch](/dispatch/overview) APIs, supports signed callbacks by default.
+See [Decoding signed webhooks](/concepts/guides/webhooks#decoding-signed-webhooks) to learn how to decode an incoming JWT signature.

 ## Answer Webhook

 When an incoming call is answered, an HTTP request is sent to the `answer_url` you specified when setting up the application.
 For outgoing calls, specify the `answer_url` when you make the call.